-On top of that, we have provided coloured variations which are applied on a per livery basis.
-Class 37 cabs have gone through many variations so these are by no means meant to be 100% realistic for the specific locomotive represented but are indicative of trends over the years that we found in our research.
+Four coloured variations are supplied which are applied on a per livery basis.
+Class 37 cabs have gone through many variations, so these are by no means meant to be 100% realistic for the specific locomotive represented but are indicative of trends over the years that we found in our research.